GE invests in Enel's Buffalo Dunes wind farm in Kansas

 In addition to the capital, GE said it will supply 135 wind turbines and provide operations and maintenance for the wind farm after completion.

-Alabama Power Co, a unit of U.S. power company Southern Co (SO.N), will buy most of the electricity from the wind farm under a 20-year agreement.
+Alabama Power Co, a unit of U.S. power company Southern Co , will buy most of the electricity from the wind farm under a 20-year agreement.

 GE and Enel have also invested together in other U.S. wind farms, including the 235-MW Chisholm View in Oklahoma, the 200-MW Prairie Rose in Minnesota, the 101-MW Smoky Hills in Kansas and the 63-MW Snyder in Texas.

-RES Americas is managing the Buffalo Dunes construction, which is expected to be completed by December, GE said.
+RES Americas is managing the Buffalo Dunes construction, wich is expected to be completed by December, GE said.

 The project is expected to employ 150 construction workers, create 15 permanent jobs and generate enough electricity to power 65,000 homes, GE said.